MasterJedi2014/MPMB-XUA25AS-Arcane-Subclasses/README.md

 # MPMB XUA25AS "Arcane Subclasses" & XUA25AU "Arcane Updates"
 This script adds the subclasses from the 2025 *Unearthed Arcana: Arcane Subclasses* article.
 It also adds a Magic Item version of the Transmutation Wizard's "Transmuter's Stone" Feature.
 There is now also a script for the 2025 *Unearthed Arcana: Arcane Updates* article with all of the changes made within.
 The newer article adds a new variant of the Transmuter's Stone, the Potent Transmuter's Stone.

 **Each script is to be used in conjunction with the 5.24E scripts by ThePokésimmer.
 They will not work properly without those installed first.
 You can find those scripts here: https://github.com/thepokesimmer/2024-PHB/tree/main.
-ADDITIONALLY, ONLY INSTALL ONE OF THE SCRIPTS FOUND HERE, NOT BOTH.**
+ADDITIONALLY, ONLY INSTALL ONE OF THESE ARCANE SUBCLASSES SCRIPTS, NOT BOTH.**

 **Script Credit Notes:**
 This file has been compiled by MasterJedi2014, though the bones of the script are based on the code from MPMB and those who have contributed to the sheet's existing material in the "all_WotC_pub+UA" script.
 I am also using code within the script written by the users Shroo, ThePokésimmer, & TrackAtNite.
 The only things in this script that I can currently take credit for are: